 - SRE (Site Reliability Engineer): “I develop, maintain and operate software that automates the traditional roles of the system administrator.”

 These career tracks describe the different types of positions in R&D. They aim at being largely independent of seniority.
 This means that it is possible to have very senior employees (level 7) in all tracks.
 Obviously, some positions are not accessible to junior employees though (e.g. sorry, you can’t apply for an EDL, EMG, or EPM position if you’re a junior engineer who has no previous experience in coding and shipping products).

 We’ve defined the levels on different tracks carefully so that they roughly correspond to the same level of seniority.
 Thus you usually keep the same level while moving from one track to another.

 Some important things to note:

-- Changing tracks is not a promotion: a move from ENG to EDL, for example, or from EDL to EPM is a lateral career-track move.
-It comes with a different set of expectations about your work, but no change in level and thus pay (thus sorry, you won’t get paid more simply by changing to a management position).
-Also, it would be possible for Coding Charlie to try and be a dev lead for a while, but if he feels he cannot have as much impact because he can’t be as focused on code, he will be allowed to go back to an ENG position, and it won’t be frowned upon.
-Basically, changing tracks is a fairly lightweight move that many people take advantage of (almost 20% of our R&D changed tracks in 2014!).
+- Changing tracks is not a promotion: a move from SDE to EDL, for example, or from EDL to EPM is a lateral career-track move.
+It comes with a different set of expectations about your work, but no change in level and thus pay.
+Also, it would be possible for an SDE Level 4 to try and be a dev lead for a while, but if he feels he cannot have as much impact because he can’t be as focused on code, he will be allowed to go back to an SDE position, and it won’t be frowned upon.
+Basically, changing tracks is a fairly lightweight move that many people take advantage of.

 - No track is “shorter” than the others, they all go to the top.
 Our most performant employees are in the track they chose, where they excel, whether it’s writing complex code or leading teams effectively.